Paper Salvage 1939–50: Results

-With the price of scrap paper fixed at around £5 a ton for a mixed bundle (compared to 5s before the war) rising for higher grades, this contributed between £3m and £5m to the economy.
+With the price of scrap paper fixed at around £5 a ton for a mixed bundle (compared to 5s before the war) and rising for higher grades, this contributed between £3m and £5m to the economy.

 However, government interest in its enforcement fluctuated, especially after 1947.
-Compulsion was removed on 30 June 1949, the Office of Paper Control wound up on 31 December, the Salvage Directorate was abolished on 30 March 1950 and price controls on 24 April 1950.
+Compulsion was removed on 30 June 1949, the Office of Paper Control was wound up on 31 December, the Salvage Directorate was abolished on 30 March 1950 and price controls on 24 April 1950.

 Thereafter the scheme gradually and unevenly died away and British paper mills began to import waste paper from the Netherlands, Sweden and Norway.